News

 After the busy sales event, we are about halfway to our initial goal in raising enough funds for the sewing machines.
 Going forward, the bags and other products from the Diverse Tailors can be purchased online at immipreneur-network.square.site/diverse-tailors.
 Shop online today!

-Together, we’re stitching futures and realizing dream!
+Together, we’re stitching futures and realizing dreams!

 The Diverse Tailors, with DIVERSEcity staff and City of Surrey Councillor Linda Annis.